-• Admission requirements are clearly specified.

-- The admission regulations allow for a number of different means of certification of English language proficiency.
-These are easily accessible to applicants from distinct backgrounds. - The Diploma Supplement issued follows the relevant guidelines and provides sufficient descriptions of the content of the course of study and of the individual student's accomplishments.
+- Admission requirements are clearly specified. - The admission regulations allow for a number of different means of certification of English language proficiency.
+These are easily accessible to applicants from distinct backgrounds. - The Diploma Supplement issued follows the relevant guidelines and provides sufficient descriptions of the content of the course of study and of the individual student's accomplishments. - Student experiences recounted to the team showed clear evidence of satisfaction with the programme, career-enhancement and personal development.